texas painted barn

 The Worker Adjustment and Retraining Notification Act (WARN) offers protection to Texas workers, their families, and communities by requiring employers to provide notice 60 days in advance of covered plant closings and covered mass layoffs.
 This notice must be provided to either affected workers or their representatives (e.g., a labor union).

-An employer who violates the WARN Act by failing to provide appropriate notice is liable to each employee for an amount up to 60 days back pay and benefits for the period of violation.
+An employer who violates the WARN Act by failing to provide appropriate notice is liable to each employee for an amount of up to 60 days back pay and benefits for the period of violation.

 What should I do if I believe I am a victim of wage theft in Texas?